Mulberries are a product of the Morus alba tree that grow wild throughout the US and other parts of the world.

 Health Benefits of Mulberries:

 1. Great source of Nutrients — Mulberries are an excellent source of vitamin B, vitamin C, vitamin K, and iron.

 They are also a good source of dietary fiber, protein, riboflavin, phosphorus, magnesium, folic acid, and potassium.

 These vitamins are function as co-factors and help body in the metabolism of carbohydrates, proteins and fats.

 Practitioners of traditional Chinese medicine have used mulberry as a remedy for inflammation.
-A recent Romanian study discovered that a curcumin and mulberry leaf combination may be a new lead into natural remedies for inflammation.
+A recent Romanian study discovered that a mulberry leaf combination may be a new lead into natural for inflammation.

 4. Lower Your Blood Pressure

 According to the March 2008 issue of the “American Journal of Clinical Nutrition” mulberries health benefits include a positive affect on blood circulation and lower your blood pressure, make you less susceptible to blood clots, strokes, help to prevent heart disease, and lower cholesterol.

 Mulberries can help you lose weight because 1 cup of raw mulberries has only 60 calories, is high in fiber, and has a high water content.

 6. Immune System Support